cancerDHC/ccdhmodel/CONTRIBUTING.md

 A pull request must be reviewed by **at least one other project member** before it is merged.

-> A CCDH engineer must review and accept your pull request.
-A code review (which happens with both the contributor and the reviewer present) is required for contributing.

 * You can add `unittest` tests to the repo as well.
 * We may ask for changes to be made before a PR can be merged, either using suggested changes or pull request comments.
 You can make any other changes and commit them in your branch.
 * As you update your PR and apply changes, mark each conversation as resolved.